Philipe Lins: Ultimate Fighting Championship

-Lins was scheduled to face Azamat Murzakanov December 4, 2021 at UFC on ESPN 31.
+Lins was scheduled to face Azamat Murzakanov on December 4, 2021 at UFC on ESPN 31.
 However, Lins withdrew from the event for undisclosed reasons and he was replaced by Jared Vanderaa.

 Lins faced Marcin Prachnio on April 23, 2022 at UFC Fight Night 205.
 He won the fight via unanimous decision.

-Lins was scheduled to face Maxim Grishin on on October 1, 2022, at UFC Fight Night 211.
+Lins was scheduled to face Maxim Grishin on October 1, 2022, at UFC Fight Night 211.
 Despite both men weighing in successfully, the bout was cancelled while the event was in progress due to an undisclosed medical issue.

 Lins was scheduled to face Ovince Saint Preux, replacing Alexander Gustafsson, on 10 December 2022, at UFC 282.
 However, Lins subsequently withdrew from the bout due to an undisclosed reason.

 The match between Lins and Ovince Saint Preux was rescheduled for February 18, 2023 at UFC Fight Night 219.
 He won the fight via knockout in the first round.

+Lins faced Maxim Grishin on June 3, 2023, at UFC on ESPN 46.
+He won the fight via unanimous decision.

+Lins was scheduled to face Ion Cuțelaba on October 7, 2023 at UFC Fight Night 229.
+However the bout was cancelled the day of the event for unknown reasons.

+Lins faced Ion Cuțelaba at on March 9, 2024, at UFC 299.
+He won by unanimous decision.

+Lins was released from the UFC on March 21, 2024.

+Global Fight League

+On December 11, 2024, it was announced that Lins was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.